tammets/H5P.ColoringBook/README.md

 ### For Students

-1. Use the provided tools to color the image
+1. Use the provided tools to color the image.
-2. Select colors from the palette
+2. Select colors from the palette.
-3. Adjust brush size as needed
+3. Adjust brush size as needed.
-4. Use the eraser or fill tool if enabled
+4. Use the eraser or fill tool if enabled.
-5. Add text and upload your own image as canvas
+5. Add text to the canvas using the text tool.
+6. Load your own image onto the canvas using the "Load Image" button.
+7. Undo your last action using the "Undo" button.
+8. Download your finished coloring as a PNG image using the "Download" button.
+9. Toggle fullscreen mode for a more immersive experience.

 ## Contributing